devlightening/devlightening/README.md

 ### 👨‍💻 About Me
 - 🔭 Currently building backend applications with **Spring Boot**, **Blazor**, and **ASP.NET MVC**
 - 💬 Passionate about **C#**, **Java**, and clean code practices
-- 💡 Interested in{
+- 💡 Interested in:
   - Clean Architecture
   - Onion Architecture
   - N-Layered & NArchitecture
-    - CQRS + Mediator Pattern}
+  - CQRS + Mediator Pattern
 - 🤝 Open to collaboration on **API development**, **backend services**, and **open-source**

 ---